gmateo/gradle-webstart-example/README.md

 gradle-webstart-example
 =======================

-Example of generating webstart files using gradle
+Example of generating Java Web Start files using gradle